Car Finance Explained: Your Car Finance Options

 Cons:

-- Your Guarantor will be liable if you fail to make repayments
+- Your Guarantor will be liable if you fail to make monthly repayments

 - If your Guarantor fails to make payments, you could both be issued with CCJs, damaging both credit profiles